-Loans and loan fees - Loans are reported at their principal outstanding balance net of charge-offs.
+Loans are reported at their principal outstanding balance net of charge-offs.
 Loan origination fees and certain direct loan origination costs are deferred and the net amounts are amortized to interest income by a method that approximates a level yield over the contractual life of the underlying loans.